Payment options

 Learn more about payment options for the ExxonMobil Pension Plan

-A. The Plan calculates your basic pension benefit as a Basic Annuity, but gives you choices about how your benefit is paid.
-The options available to you depend on your marital status and whether you are a retiree.
+The Plan calculates your basic pension benefit as a Basic Annuity, but gives you choices about how your benefit is paid.
+The options available to you depend on your marital status and whether you are a retiree

 Retirees may choose from any of the payment options described in this section.
-In addition, the Pre-Social Security Pension is paid monthly until you are eligible for a Social Security benefit or as a lump sum if you elect a lump sum payment for your pension.
+In addition, the Pre-Social Security Pension is paid monthly until you are eligible for a Social Security benefit or as a lump sum if you elect a lump sum payment of your benefit.

 The amount of your benefit is adjusted if you elect to receive your pension benefit as any option other than a Basic Annuity.